IlyaGusev/HeadlineCause/README.md

 # HeadlineCause
-Paper: HeadlineCause: A Dataset of News Headlines forDetecting Casualties
+Paper: HeadlineCause: A Dataset of News Headlines for Detecting Casualties

 ## Download
 ### Github: